 SARIF accommodates all these types of result management systems.
 Result management systems that compute fingerprints SHOULD populate the fingerprints property (§3.22.12).
 Result management systems that group results into equivalence classes based on an arbitrary unique identifier SHOULD populate the correlationGuid property (§3.22.4), regardless of whether they also compute a fingerprint.

-instanceGuid property
+guid property

-A result object MAY contain a property named instanceGuid whose value is a GUID-valued string (§3.5.3) defining a unique, stable identifier for the result.
+A result object MAY contain a property named guid whose value is a GUID-valued string (§3.5.3) defining a unique, stable identifier for the result.

 Direct SARIF producers and SARIF converters SHOULD NOT set this property.
 A result management system SHOULD set this property when it ingests a SARIF log file.
 If it does so, then later, when a SARIF consumer retrieves results in SARIF format from the result management system, the result management system SHALL set this property to the value it assigned.

-A result management system MAY store multiple results with identical fingerprints (see §3.22.12 and Appendix B), but the instanceGuid properties for those results SHALL be distinct.
+A result management system MAY store multiple results with identical fingerprints (see §3.22.12 and Appendix B), but the guid properties for those results SHALL be distinct.

 correlationGuid property